 Figure 4.4 illustrates the twelve activities (out of a total of 28 ranked) that the highest percentage of households would participate in more often if programming and activities were available.
-Based on the sum of their top four choices, the programs and activities that households would participate in more often if more programming were available are: visiting nature areas/spending time outdoors (24%), running or walking (24%), attending live theater/concerts, galleries (24%), adult classes (18%), and going to the beach/Puget Sound (17%).
+The top four activities were: visiting nature areas/spending time outdoors (24%), running or walking (24%), attending live theater/concerts, galleries (24%), adult classes (18%), and going to the beach/Puget Sound (17%).

-Only two programs and activities: 1) attending live theater, concerts and galleries, and 2) adult programs and activities, ranked significantly higher in 2010 than in 2003.
-Conversely, there are four programs and activities that a significantly higher percentage of households indicated they would participate in more often if available in the 2003 survey as compared to the 2010 survey.
-This is evidence that each of these areas have been addressed between 2003 and 2010.
+Only two programs and activities (1. attending live theater, concerts and galleries, and 2. adult programs and activities) ranked significantly higher in 2010 than in 2003.
+Conversely, four programs and activities ranked significantly higher in the 2003 survey compared to the 2010 survey.
+This is evidence that these areas have been appropriately addressed between 2003 and 2010.